salecharohit/rohitsalecha.com/content/authors/rohit/_index.md

   url: "https://www.claranetcybersecurity.com/"

 # Short bio (displayed in user profile at end of posts)
 bio: A Security Architect who is passionate about making the world more secure, one bit at a time.
-Also head over heels on DevOps technology,tools and products.
+Also head over heels on DevOps technology, tools and products.
+He specializes in taking the "Shift Left" approach implementing the Secure Software Development Lifecycle (SSDLC) to develop solutions that are "secure by default"

 interests:
 - Web,Mobile and API Security